 An elevation can tell us there is something inflammatory happening in the body that should be addressed, whether it be from physical trauma, emotional stress, oxidative stress, environmental toxicity, gut issues, oral health, or a sedentary lifestyle (yep!
 Not moving is inflammatory)

-It’s an easy way to get the lab work that is essential, often at a fraction of the cost of what you’d pay if going through your insurance.
-And the lab receipt can be submitted to your insurance, towards your deductible.
+It’s an easy way to get the complete lab work that YOU need, often at a fraction of the cost you’d pay if going through your insurance.
+You’ll receive a lab receipt to submit to your insurance for reimbursement or towards your deductible.
 You may also use your HSA or FSA accounts.

-Also, if you’d like to find out more or would like some assistance and guidance before you order your labs, please schedule a free 15 minute consultation with me
+If you’d like to find out more or would like some assistance and guidance ordering your labs please schedule a free 15 minute consultation with me.